How to start your team’s creative journey.

 The sayings go that we are what we do and we are here to be productive.
 We are not put on this Earth to be productive.
 We are not what we do.
 We simply are.
 We are here to live and try to figure out what that involves until we are not alive anymore.

 All of this somehow reminded me of creativity and the role of divergent thinking.
-Where does it comes from and how to encourage it?

 Firstly and obviously, I'm not a psychologist.
 I still decided to have a go at visiualising it.